spartensor/hamsi-mf/README.md

 Notes:

-- In the first use of the data file, HAMSI generates a binary copy for more efficient computation and storage.
-It is stored in the same directory.
+- In the first use of a data file, HAMSI generates a binary data file in the same directory for more efficient computation and storage.
 If you do not erase it, the binary copy will be reused in the next run of the program.

 ## Output
-HAMSI displays the details of iteration (such as time, iteration number and error) at each step on standard output (the screen).
+HAMSI displays the details of each iteration (such as time, iteration number and error) on standard output.
 The resulting factor matrices are stored in files named `hamsi1.out` and `hamsi2.out` by default, in tabular text form.
 File `hamsi1.out` has `m` rows and `k` columns, and file `hamsi2.out` has `k` rows and `n` columns.
 Columns are separated with space, rows are separated with newline character.

+(* Incidentally, "hamsi" is the Turkish name for a small type of fish from the Black Sea, also known as anchovy.)